‘You can’t have more bedbugs than a blanket full‘ Spanish proverb

-Lyme Disease is a problem for an increasing number of unlucky travellers in wooded areas and caused by infected ticks.
-These primarily feed on animals such as deer but will take humans if nothing four-legged is around, and can then result in Lyme Disease.
+Lyme Disease is a problem for an increasing number of walkers in wooded areas, especially in northern parts of the northern hemisphere in summertime.
+This is caused by infected ticks that look like very small spiders.
+Ticks mainly feed on animals such as deer (UK) and chipmunks/squirrels (US) but will take humans if nothing four-legged is around.

 This should be treated immediately with antibiotics if a rash (that often looks like a circular bruise) is noticed as it can cause life-changing neurological damage and chronic fatigue if untreated.
 In rare cases it can be fatal.

 Lyme disease patients who are diagnosed early, and receive proper antibiotic treatment, usually recover rapidly and completely.
 A key component of early diagnosis is recognition of the characteristic Lyme disease rash that often manifests itself in a bull’s-eye appearance, and is observed in about 80% of Lyme disease patients.

 Some British sufferers were not diagnosed by the NHS and their condition only discovered by private health checks in other countries such as USA and Norway.
 Others are still out there suffering tiredness, muscle aches, pain in the joints, paralysis of facial muscles, mental confusion and heart problems.

 The most common symptom – but only on 70% of sufferers – is a slowly expanding rash/bruise which spreads out from a tick bite, usually in 5 to 14 days.

 Other symptoms include fever, headaches and fatigue and without a visible marking are frequently mis-diagnosed leading to years of grief.